 The company follows the guidance of FRS 36 in determining the recoverability of its investment in its associates.
-The company determines the recoverable amount of the associate based on the associates' net assets values at the end of the reporting period as in the opinion of the management, the net assets values of the associate reasonably approximate the fair values less costs to sell.
+The company determines the recoverable amount of the associate based on the associate's net assets values at the end of the reporting period as in the opinion of the management, the net asset value of the associate reasonably approximate the fair values less costs to sell.

-The carrying amount of investment in associate is disclosed in Note 8 to the financial statements.
+The carrying amount of investment in associate as at the reporting date is disclosed in Note 8 to the financial statements.